systemlibrary/systemlibrary-common-net/readme.md

 - &gt;= .NET 7

 ## Latest Version
-- 7.5.0.2
+- 7.6.0.1
-- Json: enums are converted to their values when converting to string, and from string to class, it uses value to match Enum
+- Json: default JsonIgnoreValues are bumped from default to null values only (breaking change)

 #### Version history
 - View git history of this file if interested